Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which Scrum events can use more time rather than their time-box if there are 9 Developers (the maximum Development Team size) in the Team?
+### Which Scrum events can use more time rather than their time-box if there are 9 Developers (the maximum Developers size) in the Team?

 - [ ] The Daily Scrum.
 - [ ] The Sprint Retrospective.